Pwllheli Lifeboat Station: History

-A replacement for the Tubular lifeboat arrived in November 1892, Margaret Platt of Stalybridge (ON 330), a 38-foot 12-oared Self-righting 'pulling and sailing' lifeboat, one using oars and sails, built by McAlister, and costing £423.
-In just 6 years on service, she would be launched 8 times, and rescue 28 people.
+A replacement for the Tubular lifeboat arrived in November 1892, Margaret Platt of Stalybridge (ON 330), a 38 ft self-righting 'Pulling and Sailing' (P&S) lifeboat, one using sails and (12) oars, built by McAlister, at a cost of £423.
+In just six years on service, she would be launched eight times, and rescue 28 people.

+1930 onwards

-Pwllheli received its first motor lifeboat in 1930.
-The 40 hp lifeboat Maria (ON 560) was placed at Pwllheli, and after successful trials, was soon followed with a permanent boat, the larger William McPherson (ON 620).
+Pwllheli received its first motor lifeboat in 1930; the 40-hp 40-foot Watson-class lifeboat Maria (ON 560).
+After successful trials, it was followed the following year with a permanent boat, the larger 43-foot Watson-class William McPherson (ON 620).
 Due to its size, the boat was moored afloat.
 With a motor-lifeboat placed at Pwllheli, the flanking stations at and were closed.